Corycian Cave: Interior geography

 Corycian Cave is the largest cave in the Delphi region.
 Some ancient texts describe Corycian Cave as being located in, "…a large oval depression with high rocky walls, where the best saffron grew; it was filled with an agreeable, shady woodland…and at the bottom there opened an underground cavern."
-It is thought that the cave was formed after the collapse of an older cave system, possible due to an earthquake.
+It is thought that the cave was formed after the collapse of an older cave system, possibly due to an earthquake.
 The composition of Corycian Cave itself mostly consists of limestone and schist plaques—as is common of the many caves throughout the Delphi region.
 The structure of Corycian Cave is made up of two central caverns and then gets narrower as it extends deeper.
 The length and width of the first chamber is roughly 90x60 meters and the height is roughly 50 meters.
 The chamber is also filled with stalactites and stalagmites formed out of limestone.
 One prominent stalagmite in particular known as Table has a relatively large, flat top that was used a depository for votives by worshipers.